okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/submit-app/faqs/index.md

 **How should I be managing authentication to my SCIM API?**

-Okta recommends using the OAuth 2.0 Authorization Code Grant Flow (aka "three-legged OAuth").
+Okta recommends using the OAuth 2.0 Authorization Code grant flow.
 Okta doesn't support the Client Credentials or Resource Owner Password Credentials Authorization grant flows.
-The Authorization Code Grant Flow is more common in SaaS/cloud and is also more secure.
+The Authorization Code grant flow is more common in SaaS/cloud and is also more secure.
 In addition to OAuth, Okta also supports basic auth and header token auth options.

 **I have a multi-tenant app how do I allow my customers to customize their specific tenant in Okta?**

-Use the three-legged OAuth (Authorization Grant flow), so that you know exactly which token/key the customer is using.
+Use the OAuth 2.0 Authorization Code grant flow, so that you know exactly which token/key the customer is using.

 Another option is when the customer configures your app in Okta, Okta can prompt them to add their unique subdomain for your app.